 There are multiple ways to select more than one file for printing files in Windows 10 – they require different key presses.
 Below is a collection of these keyboard combinations or hotkeys and instructions on how to use them!

-To use any of these, navigate to the relevant file explorer location.
+- Navigate to the relevant file explorer location.
 You can only mark multiple files that are in the same location (for example your Desktop), but not ones from two different places.
 If you want to do that, you’ll have to repeat the process for every directory location that has some of the files you want to print – or you can move them into the same location first.

 This is the easiest way to mark a few files for printing.
 To use this hotkey, simply click on the first file you want to select, then press the Ctrl key.
 While holding this key, click on all the other files you want to print.
 Don’t worry about letting go – you can release the Ctrl key to scroll up and down for example, as long as you don’t click anywhere.
 Hold the key again to select more files.